ni/python-styleguide/docs/Coding-Conventions.md

 - [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/)
 - [PEP 257 -- Docstring Conventions](https://www.python.org/dev/peps/pep-0257/)

+# Python versions

+This document is applicable to all Python versions which are not end-of-life.

 ---

 <!-- Begin Auto-ID -->